 Patients who undergo breast reduction surgery are either seeking relief from physical symptoms caused by excessive weight of large breasts or desire to have smaller, more proportionate and lifted breasts.
-Breast reduction surgery usually can solve these problems, making your breasts lighter and more comfortable; allowing clothes to fit better.
+Breast reduction surgery may be able solve these problems, possibly making your breasts lighter and more comfortable; allowing clothes to fit better.

 You may be a good candidate for breast reduction surgery if you have one or more of the following conditions:

 - Breasts that are too large in proportion to your body

 - Heavy, pendulous breasts with nipples and areolas that point downward